guilherme-aroliveira/agile-final-project/README.md

 ## Description

-This project consist of a ZenHub kanbam board an a GitHub repository to practice the creation of user stories, assembling them into a product backlog, refining them to produce a sprint plan, and perform a mock sprint that involves moving stories across the kanban boards as a team would do in a real sprint.
+This project consists of a ZenHub kanbam board a GitHub repository to practice the creation of user stories, assembling them into a product backlog, refining them to produce a sprint plan, and perform a mock sprint that involves moving stories across the Kanbam boards as a team would do in a real sprint.

 ## Usage